dkomanov/dkomanov.github.io/content/blog/2022-08-14_replacing-hash-set-with-sorted-array-in-java/index.md

 ### Off-Heap Performance

 I excluded benchmarks of `CompositeByteBuf` and `CompositeBuffer`, because, as you may see, its performance is awful.
-Actually, it's not a surprise if to think about.
-The way I composed it in test - I split all data in chunks of 4000 bytes and added it to a composite buffer to simulate packets in the real network.
+Actually, it's not a surprise if you think about it.
+The way I composed it in test is splitting all data in chunks of 4000 bytes and adding it to a composite buffer to simulate packets in the real network.
 For each lookup by index `CompositeByteBuf` should iterate over all buffers to find the relevant chunk...
 So, zero-copy has its huge cost :)

 ![Successful Lookup on a set of 1M items, off-heap only](./chart-off-heap.png)